cybersearch2/classy_data/README.md

 For information on Classy Tools and install instructions, go to our support site at www.cybersearch2.com.au/develop/classytools.html.

-Classy Tools is a Lightweight Java Persistence package which builds on the OrmLite - Lightweight Object Relational Mapping Java Package so server-side standards for persistence are reflected on the client-side.
-Classy Tools incorporates the javax.persistence package and applies familiar JPA features such as persistence.xml for configuration, an Entity Manager and a Persistence Container, however it is important to note that the design assumes only one application is accessing any database at any time, and only in a single session.
+Classy Tools is a Lightweight Java Persistence package which builds on the OrmLite - Lightweight Object Relational Mapping Java Package so server-side standards for persistence are are now available on the client-side.
+Classy Tools incorporates the javax.persistence package and applies familiar JPA features such as persistence.xml for configuration, an Entity Manager and a Persistence Container.
-To keep things lightweight, database queries are performed using the Ormlite Custom Statement Builder rather than by using the
-Java Persistence Query Language (JQL)

 The word "classy" means "elegant, smart, sophisticated..." which reflects the Classy Tools philosophy.
 The aim is to promote sound development practices to achieve in a timely manner, reponsive, reliable applications which are readily maintained and improved.